mile888/Drip.xrp/README.md

 npm i
 npm run dev # it will be running on the port 3000
 ```
-Then open the this [link](http://localhost:3000) in a browser
+Then open the this [link](http://localhost:3000) on the browser

 ![image](assets/bg.png)

-To run the backend, you need Ngrok to allow an incoming request from the web to connect to the local instance
+To run the backend, you need Ngrok to allow incoming request from the web to connect the local instance